File (im_file)

 The following functions are exported by im_file.

-Returns the number of processed records (including the current record) of the currently open file since it was opened or truncated.
+Returns the number of records processed from the currently open file, including the current record, since the file was opened or last truncated.

 Examples